Top 10 Amazing Temples in Bangkok

-What would Bangkok be without its numerous golden temples?
-Hard to believe, but more than 400 of these wats adorn the cityscape and many of them are among the top attractions of the Thai capital.
-Of course, it is difficult to choose which temple in Bangkok you should visit during your trip.
-We have summarized here for you the best, most important and most beautiful temples including pictures, opening hours and entrance fees.
-Be curious, because in addition to the usual visitor magnets, we also reveal some insider tips and show you one or the other temple, which certainly not everyone knows.
+What would Bangkok be without its many golden temples?
+It is hard to believe, but there are more than 400 of these so-called “wats” that adorn the cityscape, and many of them are among the top tourist attractions of the Thai capital.
+Choosing which temple in Bangkok to visit during your trip can be difficult.
+We have compiled a list of the best, most important and most beautiful temples in Bangkok for you, including pictures, opening hours and entrance fees.
+Be curious.
+In addition to the usual visitor magnets, we will also reveal some insider tips and show you one or two temples that are certainly not known to everyone.
+As a little extra, at the end of the article you will find some useful tips on what to wear and what rules to follow when visiting the temples of Bangkok.

 Good to know!

-Besides the countless beautiful temples, there are many more exciting things to discover in this city.
-Here you will find the best things to do in Bangkok, including insider tips.
+Besides the temples, there are many other exciting things to discover in this city.
+For more, take a look at this guide about the best things to do in Bangkok, including insider tips.

-The beautiful temples of Bangkok can be visited either on your own, but of course also via a guided tour.
-You can find a great selection on GetyourGuide!
+The beautiful temples of Bangkok can be visited either on your own or, of course, by taking a guided tour of the city.
+Check out GetyourGuide for a wide range of tours!

 Wat Phra Kaeo & Royal Palace

-- Entrance Fee: 500 baht Admission Fee – the price includes entrance to Wat Phra Kaeo and the Royal Palace.
+• Entrance Fee: 500 Baht, the price includes the entrance to Wat Phra Kaeo and the Royal Palace.

 Wat Pho (Temple of the Reclining Buddha)